 - Wegen dem anhaltenden Applaus gab der Musiker eine Zugabe.

-- Because of the on-going applause the artist played an extra song.
+- Because of the continuing applause, the musician gave an encore.

 - Thomas hält seinen Sohn dazu an, die Hausaufgaben zu machen.

 - Thomas mildly urges his son to do homework.

 - Der alte Chef hat uns immer dazu angehalten, keine Überstunden zu machen.

 - The old boss always encouraged us, not to put in overtime.

 For a connection we could maybe think of a police officer stopping us to tell us to switch on the light or to stop speeding, and then the verb shifted from halting toward the advice itself.
 But I don’t really know if this is the connection, or if it’s even helpful.

 The phrasing is definitely not very common, so don’t worry about it too much.

 And the same goes for the next one, which is actually REALLY specific and we ideally only do it VERY few times in our lives.